 7. Carry a personal ID card, medical insurance card, and emergency contact

 Always carry a personal ID card, medical insurance card, and emergency contact on a solo trip to Ladakh.
 These documents should be kept somewhere open, easily accessible, maybe as a hanging tag, wallpaper of an unlocked phone or in a wallet or both, so that, in case of any emergency a prompt action can be taken by anyone without any issues.

 Please bear in mind that you are traveling to some remote corners of the Himalayas, and some of the roads in Ladakh are quite desolate.
 Hence, it becomes vital to have your important documents with you all the time.
 Being closer to the inner line region of the International border it is quite important too.

 8. Mingle and get friendly with the locals

 When you travel solo to Ladakh, it is an opportunity to learn more about the local culture and lifestyle.
 It is also an opportunity to mingle with other tourists around.

-Nowadays woman solo trips to Ladakh are also common and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
-In case you are not comfortable forming a group for your shared taxi with some stranger male folks, you can look around few women groups traveling solo to Ladakh to share taxi costs.
+Nowadays woman solo trips to Ladakh are also common, and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
+In case you are not comfortable forming a group for your shared taxi with some stranger male folks, you can look around a few women groups traveling solo to Ladakh to share taxi costs.